ixanza/tranquility/README.md

 #### Preparations

 Let's get to the actual installation.
 Grab the latest release of Serenity from [here](https://drive.google.com/open?id=1FnKO8IlmtZsn9_vkdi5ArmgZ7I76CW4h).
+Only grab the .wabbajack file, you can ignore the DynDOLOD and xLODGEN files.
+Those will be automatically downloaded later.

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.